-The Eugene and Ruth Roberts Summer Student Academy has been an integral part of City of Hope for 59 years.
-In 1960, the first two students enrolled.
-Today, approximately 1,500 students have participated.
-The program was established by City of Hope’s director emeritus of neurobiochemistry, and member of the National Academy of Sciences, Eugene Roberts, Ph.D., who passed away in November 2016.
+The Eugene and Ruth Roberts Summer Student Academy has been an integral part of City of Hope for 63 years.
+The first two students enrolled in 1960.
+Today, more than 1,500 students have participated.
+The program was established by City of Hope’s director emeritus of neurobiochemistry and member of the National Academy of Sciences Eugene Roberts, Ph.D., who passed away in November 2016.
 His career with City of Hope spanned more than six decades.

-Eugene Roberts, upon completion of his doctoral work at University of Michigan in 1943 was recruited as the assistant head of the Manhattan Project’s inhalation section at University of Rochester.
-The group to which he belonged set the legal safety limits for human exposure to uranium dusts.
+Upon completion of his doctoral work at the University of Michigan in 1943, Roberts was recruited as the assistant head of the Manhattan Project’s inhalation section at the University of Rochester.
+The group to which he belonged set the legal safety limits for human exposure to uranium dust.